Victoria Jackson Freaks Out Over Tiny Cartoony Genitals

 We're just sorry to see that she's dragged poor Diane Ravitch into her strange argument, because even though she links to a story on Ravitch's blog, that story has absolutely nothing to do with the list of rightwing worries at the beginning of that paragraph -- and in fact, Ravitch's book Reign of Error argues forcefully against the for-profit charter and private schools that Christianists have been pushing for (We're not sure whether Jackson has taken a position on vouchers/charters, however).

-Anyway, much of her post is dedicated to trashing It's Perfectly Normal, an innocuous little sex-ed book for upper elementary-aged kids, which Jackson describes as "sexually explicit" and "Homosexuality is Normal propaganda."
+Anyway, much of Jackson's post is dedicated to trashing It's Perfectly Normal, an innocuous little sex-ed book for upper elementary-aged kids, which Jackson describes as "sexually explicit" and "Homosexuality is Normal propaganda."
 It's the source of that terrifying image above, which shows what different types of bodies look like when nekkid.
+[Note: Amazon linky (Wonkette gets a cut!) updated to current, 2021 edition of the book — Dok]

 And as it turns out, Jackson also told a few fibs -- which she has now removed from her blog, without a correction or any note about the revision -- about the book, such as claiming that the book is used in classrooms and suggesting that the book is somehow connected to Common Core.
 Needless to say, the post launched a lot of angry calls to Tennessee schools, which then had to explain that, no, actually, they are not teaching fourth graders out of this book.